 Their destination turned out to be a run-down building on the corner of a run-down intersection.
 As they approached, Vivenna paused to wonder exactly how slums like this one came to exist.
 Did people build them with streets close together and shoddy materials on purpose, or had these streets once been a richer section of town that had fallen into disrepair?

-Vasher grabbed her arm as she stood there, then pulled her up to the door, which he pounded on with the hilt of his sword.
+Vasher grabbed her arm as she stood there, then pulled her up to the door, upon which he pounded on with the hilt of his sword.
 The door creaked open a second later, and a pair of nervous eyes glanced out.

-“Get out of the way,” Vasher said, testily shoving the door open the rest of the way and pulling Vivenna inside the building.
+“Get out of the way,” Vasher said, testily shoving the door open the rest of the way and pulling Vivenna inside.
 A young man stumbled back from the doorway, pressing up against the wall of the hallway and letting Vasher and Vivenna pass.
 He closed the door behind them.

 Vasher let go of her and thumped his way down a set of stairs to the right.
 Vivenna followed more carefully, the dark stairwell reminding her of the cellar in Denth’s hideout.
 She shivered, and might have paused, save for the fact that the young man was following behind.

 At the bottom, fortunately, the similarities ended.
 This cellar had a wooden floor and walls, and while they were obviously aged, they looked sturdy.
 A rug sat in the middle of the room, and a group of men sat on the ground.
-A couple of men rose as Vasher rounded the stairs to walk over to them.
+A couple them rose as Vasher rounded the stairs.

 “Vasher!” one said.
 “Welcome.
 Do you want something to drink?”